Advances and Challenges in Meta-Learning: A Technical Review: Advanced meta-learning topics

 \subsection{Meta-learning from multimodal task distributions}

 Meta-learning methods have traditionally focused on optimizing performance within a unimodal task distribution $p(\mathcal{T})$, assuming that all tasks are closely related and share similarities within a single application domain.
-However, recent studies have highlighted the limitations of standard meta-learning approaches when faced with significantly different tasks \cite{tian2020rethinking, Chen_2021_ICCV, guo2020broader, chen2019closer}.
-In real-world scenarios, tasks are often diverse and sampled from a more complex task distribution with multiple unknown modes.
-The performance of most meta-learning approaches tends to deteriorate as the dissimilarity among tasks increases, indicating that a globally shared set of meta-parameters $\theta$ may not adequately capture the heterogeneity among tasks and enable fast adaptation.
+However, in real-world scenarios, tasks are often diverse and sampled from a more complex task distribution with multiple unknown modes.
+The performance of most meta-learning approaches tends to deteriorate as the dissimilarity among tasks increases \cite{tian2020rethinking, Chen_2021_ICCV, guo2020broader, chen2019closer}, indicating that a globally shared set of meta-parameters $\theta$ may not adequately capture the heterogeneity among tasks and enable fast adaptation.

 To address this challenge, MMAML \cite{vuorio2019multimodal} builds upon the standard MAML approach by estimating the mode of tasks sampled from a multimodal task distribution $p(\mathcal{T})$ and adjusting the initial model parameters accordingly.
 Another approach proposed in \cite{denevi2020advantage} involves learning a meta-regularization conditioned on additional task-specific information.
 However, obtaining such additional task information may not always be feasible.
-Alternatively, some methods propose learning multiple model initializations ${\theta_1, \theta_2, \cdots, \theta_M}$ and selecting the most suitable one for each task, leveraging clustering techniques applied in either the task-space or parameter-space \cite{yao2019hierarchically, jiang2022subspace, jerfel2019reconciling, zhou2021task}, or relying on the output of an additional network.
+Alternatively, some methods propose learning multiple model initializations ${\theta_1, \theta_2, \cdots, \theta_M}$ and selecting the most suitable one for each task, leveraging clustering techniques applied in either the task-space or parameter-space \cite{yao2019hierarchically, jiang2022subspace, jerfel2019reconciling, zhou2021task}, or relying on the output of an additional network, as in MUSE \cite{vettoruzzo2023meta}.
 CAVIA \cite{zintgraf2019fast} partitions the initial model parameters into shared parameters across all tasks and task-specific context parameters, while LGM-Net \cite{li2019lgm} directly generates classifier weights based on an encoded task representation.

 A series of related works (but outside of the meta-learning field) aim to build a ``universal representation" that encompasses a robust set of features capable of achieving strong performance across multiple datasets (or modes) \cite{liu2020universal, li2021universal, requeima2019fast, garnelo2018conditional, dvornik2020selecting, dvornik2020selecting, triantafillou2021learning}.
 This representation is subsequently adapted to individual tasks in various ways.
 However, these approaches are currently limited to classification problems and do not leverage meta-learning techniques to efficiently adapt to new tasks.